LetzPwn/ctf-writeups/lcsc_2020/count_dracula/2020-03-04-count_dracula.md

 ```
 Both are represented with 32 bits.
 The normal integer however can represent both negative and positive numbers, while an unsigned int only represents positive numbers.

 In this case, a normal int was used.
 A normal int uses the most significant bit to tell wether a number is positive (0) or negative (1), which means that positive numbers can only go up to 2**31 - 1 = 2147483647.
-Anything beyond will need the first bit to be represented and will thus appear as a negative number.
+Anything beyond that will need the first bit to be set and will thus appear as a negative number.
 With that in mind, when we try to enter 2147483648, we actually get -2147483648 which the service accepts.

 We are then treated to a nice ASCII sequence during which the program "explodes"